 At boarding school, I read my way through the junior library before being given special permission to read from the senior library – and went straight from pony books to Solzhenitsyn and John Wyndham.
 Discovering Jilly Cooper is one of the abiding happy moments of my teenage years.

 Ironically, when I changed jobs, it was almost always in pursuit of more writing, until finally I gathered my courage and began to write fiction – something I thought only people far cleverer than me could do.
-I am somewhat astonished that I am now the author of five novels.
+I am somewhat astonished that I am now the author of six novels.

 Rose’s Vintage and Angel’s Share are both contemporary love stories, set in the lush vineyards of the imaginary Shingle Valley.